56quarters/avalonms/doc/source/api/albums.rst

                                                         not case sensitive and unicode characters will be normalized if possible before being compared (in the ``query`` and fields being compared).
-The ``query`` is compared using prefix matching against each portion of the album (delimitted by whitespace).
+The ``query`` is compared using prefix matching against each portion of the album (delimited by whitespace).
 ============= ============= ============= ============= ===============================================================